-There’s a number of not that well-known amp sims and pedals out there developed by individuals or smaller, indie, less-known companies that’s not reviewed on this site as of yet.
+While we strive to review all amps sims there’s still a number of amp sims and pedals out there developed by individuals or smaller, indie, less-known companies that’s not reviewed on this site as of yet.
 These range from full-blown sims to proof-of-concepts and experiments.
-Most of these are freeware.
+Most – but not all – of these are freeware.
 Some are excellent but quality varies.
 To make it easier finding these here is a list (in random order) of some of the amp sims and pedals not mentioned anywhere else on the site.

 Check the Modern Deluxe and Tone Deluxe amp sims, also some keyboard-related VSTs.
 Freeware.

 An Italian developer offering a Soldano and a Rectifier preamp.
 They are based on full component modeling.
 An interesting aspect is that you can tweak values of the components in the model.
 Not freeware and beware of the really high system requirements for running these.

 SGA – Ace

 A free model of a legendary 1950s, American, all tube, tweed, 5W amp by Shattered Glass Audio.

 A science project turning a Klon Centaur schematic into an audio plugin.
 That’s how the ChowCentaur was born.
 Includes both a traditional and a neural network-based model.
 If you want to dig into the code it’s all on Github.
 Open source software (BSD).